Patrick-Cole/pygmi/pygmi/helpdocs/html/_sources/cluster.rst

 ----------------------
 Cluster analysis and segmentation are useful machine learning or multivariate statistical analysis techniques which can perform an automatic interpretation of multi-band raster data.

-A multiple band raster dataset, imported through the raster menu is input.
-If more than one dataset is imported, they must first be merged/stacked into a multiband dataset.
-It is also important to normalise the data prior to classification to ensure that the data values of the different datasets fall in the same range.
+A multiple band raster dataset, :doc:`imported<raster.dm.importrasterdata>` through the raster menu is input.
+If more than one dataset is imported, they must first be :doc:`merged/stacked<raster.dm.layerstack>` into a multiband dataset.
+It is also important to normalise the data prior to classification to ensure that the data values of the different datasets fall in the same :doc:`range<raster.dm.norm>`.
 If this is not done, the results will be biased towards datasets with large values, e.g. magnetic data.

 The Classification menu provides several classification/clustering tools.